We made over an empty nook in our living room into a reading nook with a wood plank wall.

 We created a pattern varying the size of the boards and the color of the boards to make it look like organized randomness.
 It was fun but time consuming.
 The hardest part was definitely the top of the arch and cutting the boards to fit the shape.

-3. After the wall was finished, we hung this really cool light fixture (see link above) since the space did not originally have lighting in that area.
+3. After the wall was finished, we hung this 3-Light Mission Bronze Light since the space did not originally have lighting in that area.

 Brent had to drill a hole to add the light switch, climb in the attic and connect the wires and all that other electrician type stuff installing a brand new light source includes.